Eagles Landing Community Policies

 WATER SHUT OFF VALVES ARE LOCATED UNDER THE KITCHEN AND BATH SINKS AND BEHIND THE TOILETS.
 If water begins to overflow from toilets, dishwasher, or from broken water lines or faucets, turn off the water at the valve immediately and call the office.
 This action will prevent excessive damage and costly repairs which may be billed back to the resident.

-19. Hot Water Heaters
+1. Hot Water Heaters

 Individual water heaters supply hot water to each home/condo.
 Thermostats are set to provide economical heating of the tank’s water capacity.
 Please do not try to adjust the thermostat yourself.
 Any unusual loss of hot water supply should be reported to the office.

-20. Light Bulbs
+1. Light Bulbs

 Each condo will be equipped with electric light bulbs at the time of occupancy.
-After move-in, resident is responsible for replacing burned out bulbs.
+After move-in, the resident is responsible for replacing burned out bulbs.
 All bulbs should be working at move-out.

-21. Electrical
+1. Electrical

 A breaker box is located in each condo and controls the electrical power in the unit.
-If you should experience a sudden loss of power, check the breaker panel to see if the breaker has been tripped.
+If you should experience a sudden loss of power, check the breaker panel to see if the breaker has tripped.
 If this is the case, the power can be restored by flipping the breaker off and then back on.
 In the event of an electrical fire, sparking, or “popping” from any electrical outlet or appliance, immediately turn off the breakers and contact the office and/or fire department if such action is deemed necessary.

-22. A/C Heating & Filters
+1. A/C Heating & Filters

-Central Heat & Air Systems: To obtain maximum efficiency in a comfortable climate, set the thermostat on 68 degrees for heat and 72 degrees for air conditioning.
+Central Heat & Air Systems: To obtain maximum efficiency in a comfortable climate, set the thermostat to 68 degrees for heat and 72 degrees for air conditioning.
 Avoid extreme settings and while you’re away, adjust the thermostat instead of turning the unit off.

 EAGLE’S LANDING & HICKORY TREE – For your comfort, each condo is equipped with individual central heat and air.
 The operation of your HVAC unit will be the largest part of your utility billing and misuse or damage to the unit will prove to be costly.
 Maintenance is scheduled to check HVAC units each month and replace filters on a regular basis.
 It is important that access to your condo be provided so maintenance personnel can monitor the operation of this equipment.
-For most efficient results, the filter should be kept clean and lint free by the resident.
+For the most efficient results, the filter should be kept clean and lint free by the resident.

-23. Smoke Detector
+1. Smoke Detector

 In accordance with Article 5236, i, of the REVISED CIVIL STATUTE OF TEXAS, all multi-family dwelling units are required to have smoke detectors installed in all new and existing multi-family units.
 An operational smoke detector is in place in each leased condo at the time a resident moves in.
 It is agreed and understood that the resident (s) will be responsible for reporting any malfunctions of the smoke detector to the owner or owner’s representative in writing so repairs may be made.
-Resident(s) are responsible for checking the equipment to insure proper operation.
+Resident(s) are responsible for checking the equipment to ensure proper operation.
 It is recommended the equipment be tested consistently on a monthly basis.

 APPLIANCES: CARE WILL BE TAKEN WHEN USING ALL APPLIANCES AND MALFUNCTIONS ARE TO BE REPORTED TO THE OFFICE (IN WRITING).
 MISUSE OR NEGLIGENCE THAT RESULTS IN THE NEED FOR REPAIR OR REPLACEMENT WILL BE AT THE RESIDENT’S EXPENSE.

 If the disposal does not operate, make sure the switch is turned off and the appliance unplugged, then: 1).
 Check the reset button located on the bottom of the unit; 2).
 Check for any foreign objects inside the unit.
-If the unit is still not operating contact the office for service.
+If the unit is still not operating, contact the office for service.

-25. Dishwashers
+1. Dishwashers

 In using your dishwasher, do not overload the unit.
 It is best to run the hot water in the kitchen sink faucet for a few minutes before starting the cycle.
 All dishes must be rinsed before going in the dishwasher as the drain is not equipped to flush food items.
 Only automatic dishwasher detergent is to be used.

-26. Refrigerators
+1. Refrigerators

 Your refrigerator is frost free and requires minimal care.
-To keep the refrigerator cooling and freezing efficiently, do not overload and regularly discard food reaching the spoiling stage.
+To keep the refrigerator cool and freezing efficiently, do not overload and regularly discard food reaching the spoiling stage.
 Clean the interior and exterior surfaces with warm, soapy water using a soft cloth or sponge.
 Never use a sharp instrument to free food or ice as a puncture may result in the loss of refrigerant and require replacement of the appliance at the resident’s expense.

-27. Washers/Dryers
+1. Washers/Dryers

 Compact washers and dryers are furnished in some condos.
-These appliances are small load capacity and must not be overloaded.
+These appliances have a small load capacity and must not be overloaded.
 To prevent damage to the motors, limit loads to 2 pairs of pants, 3-4 towels, 2 dresses, 4 blouses, etc. Do not wash heavy or bulky items such as rugs or bedspreads in these machines.
 Lint filters must be cleaned after each load of clothes and only approved laundry detergent is to be used.
-Please do not leave washer and dryer unattended.
+Please do not leave the washer and dryer unattended.

-28. Telephone
+1. Telephone

-29. Cable
+1. Cable

 Please contact the local cable company to discuss fees and entertainment packages.
 Cable service will be at the resident’s expense.
 Additional antennas or wiring will not be allowed.

-30. Insurance
+1. Insurance

-31. Resident Safety
+1. Resident Safety

-Resident’s may request in writing for 1) additional keyless night lock on exterior door 2) safety equipment on sliding glass door in addition to door latch and 3) change or re-key locks or latches – but the resident must pay for them in advance.
+Residents may request in writing for 1) additional keyless night lock on exterior door 2) safety equipment on sliding glass door in addition to door latch and 3) change or re-key locks or latches – but the resident must pay for them in advance.

 Immediately report to the management (in writing, dated and signed) any needed repairs of locks, latches, doors, windows, smoke detectors, and alarm systems, if any.